|Value||Standard value of $6,000 (exceptional applicants may be offered this scholarship at a higher value and a longer tenure)|

 - provide, in the specified format, a declaration of personal and parental assets and income.
 The income and assets declaration form is available here.

-You are likely to find the Frequently Asked Questions helpful and we recommend that you read them, particularly for information about referees.
+You will find the Frequently Asked Questions helpful and we recommend that you read them, particularly for information about referees.

 Selection of recipients